liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/06-installing-liferay-on-tcserver.markdown

 The easiest way to get Liferay running on tc Server is to [download a bundle](https://web.liferay.com/group/customer/downloads/portal/product).
 If that's not an option, you can install Liferay onto tc Server.
-In addition to a supported version of [tc Server](https://network.pivotal.io/products/pivotal-tcserver) (version 3 or higher), make sure you have acquired
+In addition to a supported version of [tc Server](https://network.pivotal.io/products/pivotal-tcserver) (version 3 or higher), make sure you have acquired the following (from [Liferay's customer portal](https://web.liferay.com/group/customer/downloads/portal/product))

--  A Liferay WAR file, which you can get from
+-  A Liferay WAR file

--  The OSGi JARs that contain much of Liferay's functionality (use the link above)
+-  A compressed file with The OSGi JARs that contain much of Liferay's functionality

--  The necessary Liferay dependencies and additional libraries you need for your installation
+-  A compressed file with the necessary Liferay dependencies and additional libraries you need for your installation

-All of these files can be obtained from [Liferay's Customer Portal](https://web.liferay.com/group/customer/downloads/portal/product).

 Once you have those pieces of the puzzle, you just need to assemble them.